Honors Welcome 2014

-To launch the academic year, Mark Hertsgaard, author of Hot: Living through the Next Fifty Years on Earth, will welcome the Honors College Class of 2017 to LSU.
-You are expected to purchase and read Hot before you arrive in August.
-The book investigates climate change and what the rapidly warming planet means for humankind over the next fifty years.
-The book touches on many topics that impact society today; we hope this sparks the type of vibrant conversations that are fundamental to the Honors Experience at LSU.
+To launch the academic year, David Finkel, author of Thank You for Your Service, will address the Honors College Class of 2018.
+You are expected to purchase and read Thank You for Your Service before you arrive in August.
+The book chronicles the lives of soldiers as they return from Iraq.
+The book is intended to spark the type of vibrant conversations that are fundamental to the Honors experience at LSU.

-If you plan to participate in Fraternity or Sorority Recruitment or Tiger Band, please be sure to check the appropriate box on the Honors Welcome registration page.
+If you plan to participate in Fraternity Recruitment, Sorority Recruitment, or Tiger Band, and/or if you are in a Residential College (e.g., Business, Engineering, Mass Communication, etc.), please be sure to check the appropriate selections on the Honors Welcome registration page.